Nasal strip: Equine use

 In horses, they are viewed as helpful because the animals cannot breathe through their mouths, only through their nostrils.
 As with humans, the equine design helps keep the nasal valve from collapsing due to the negative pressure created by physical exertion.
 However, their primary benefit is preventing lung bleeding (EIPH), not directly enhancing performance.
 The equine version was invented by two veterinarians, James Chiapetta and Edward Blach.
 In the 1990s, they were inspired by the human product to attempt to create a similar device for horses.
 They had observed horses on treadmills and saw that, under exertion, the equine nasal passage also narrowed due to the tissue being sucked in.
-They worked out a licensing agreement with CNS, the company that manufactured the human "Breathe Right" brand of nasal strips in 1997 (now owned by Foundation Consumer Brands) where the company manufactured the equine form of the nasal strip, and paid royalties to Chiapetta and Blach.
+They worked out a licensing agreement with CNS, the company that manufactured the human "Breathe Right" brand of nasal strips in 1997 (now owned by Prestige Consumer Healthcare) where the company manufactured the equine form of the nasal strip, and paid royalties to Chiapetta and Blach.
 The equine version was first used publicly at the 1999 Breeders' Cup horse races and the 2000 Summer Olympics.
-In 2001, they parted ways with CNS and formed their own company, Flair, and in 2008, Chiapetta acquired Blach.
+In 2001, they parted ways with CNS and formed their own company, Flair, and in 2008, Chiapetta bought the rights to Blach's design.